hitchdev/hitchstory/docs/approach/testing-nondeterministic-code.md

 * It might be possible to fix but simply an *enormous* amount of work that you don't have time for.
 * Random numbers might be a critical feature of the application.

-If this becomes unfixable, then move on to...
+If the indeterminism is unfixable, then move on to...

 ## 2. Isolate the non-determinism and test the code that relies upon it separately